ferrucc-io/ferruccio/src/pages/magecart/index.md

 The main attack vector are hacked CDNs and third party plugins on websites.

-The js inserted in websites usually is pretty straightforward: on form submission, it sends a POST request with all the sensitive information to an external server that is set up to receive it.
+The js inserted in websites usually is pretty straightforward: on form submission, a POST request with all the sensitive information is sent to an external server that is set up to receive it.

 ![](./on-payment.png)